Special Educational Needs and Disabilities SEN/D

 - Mrs Reading is the SENDCo point of contact for pupils in Nursery and reception class

 - Mrs Williams (DHT) is the SENDCo point of contact for pupils in mainstream classes Y1-6 and the Language Base.
-Mrs Williams is a Trauma Informed Schools accredited practitioner and mental health first aider and Deputy person for Safeguarding and Child Protection
+Mrs Williams is a Trauma Informed Schools accredited practitioner and mental health first aider and Deputy Lead for Safeguarding and Child Protection

 - Mrs Pitcher is the class teacher in Language Base EYFS/KS1 (LB1)